PPN

 Picturesque villages

-• Níjar Níjar: perched on the heights, at the gateway to the park, is a typical Andalusian village with its small whitewashed houses.
+• Níjar Níjar: perched high up on the edge of the park, this is a typical Andalusian village with small whitewashed houses.
 We loved walking through the small white streets around the main square, Plaza la Glorieta.
 Here the cactus is king, each house has its decorated pot hosting a small plant.
 We had a lot of fun photographing them.

 We took the opportunity to get some information about the park at thetourist office, located next to the church.
 Small anecdote, the person recommended us a wild beach in the north of the park with a view on the Lafarge factory, thank you no thank you, always think to check the information even when they seem reliable… The village is famous for its ceramics, many stores (a little too touristy for our taste) sell pottery from the region.